Houston Child Custody Attorneys: Help Managing Schedules And Maintaining Relationships

 Joint managing conservatorship is the most common.
 But all three of these custody arrangements contemplate that both parents will have certain specified rights and duties to their children:

-Our sharp legal team at Law Thompson, P.C. in Houston, can help clients create a custody and visitation plan that serves the best interests of the children while allowing appropriate contact between the children and both parents.
+The Houston child custody attorneys at Law Thompson, P.C. helps clients create a custody and visitation plan that serves the best interests of the children while allowing appropriate contact between the children and both parents.

 Call us at 281-369-8665 to discuss the circumstances of your child custody situation.